oclif/oclif.github.io/website/blog/2021-02-12-introducing-oclif-core.md

 Core combines the essential oclif packages into one "core" package, aptly named `@oclif/core`.

 Core also introduces:
-- A default command option so "multi" CLIs can execute a default command at the bare bin
+- A default command option
 - Use colon or spaced command syntax
 - Async parsing
 - Command piping to arguments